Testament (1983 film): Production

-Reception
+Reception and legacy

 Initial

 Testament received positive reviews from the few critics who got the opportunity to see it.
 On Rotten Tomatoes, the film has an approval rating of 89% based on reviews from 45 critics.
+The site's consensus reads: "Testament shrugs off budget limitations to tell a powerful story that anchors nuclear paranoia in one family's harrowing ordeal."

-Roger Ebert of the Chicago Sun-Times gave the film a rare four stars out of four, and was highly enthusiastic about the film.
+Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, and was highly enthusiastic about the film.
 Ebert wrote that the film was powerful and made him cry, even after the second time he watched it.
 Ebert wrote: "The film is about a suburban American family, and what happens to that family after a nuclear war.
 It is not a science-fiction movie, and it doesn't have any special effects, and there are no big scenes of buildings blowing over or people disintegrating.
 We never even see a mushroom cloud.
 We never even know who started the war.
 Instead, Testament is a tragedy about manners: It asks how we might act toward one another, how our values might stand up, in the face of an overwhelming catastrophe."

 Christopher John reviewed Testament in Ares Magazine Special Edition #2 and commented that "Testament may not change any lives, but it is bound to change the way some people think.
 Considering the subject matter, every little bit will help."

-Testament was nominated for one Academy Award, a Best Actress nomination for Jane Alexander.
+Carol Amen's reception

+According to Carol Amen's close friend Patt Tubs in a 2020 interview, the author "was happy [the story] was going to be a movie.
+They showed the movie at church a few times, and I don’t remember her being super excited about it.
+It certainly wasn’t what she expected.”

+Awards and nominations

 Retrospective

 Testament has had positive retrospective reviews.
 Screen Rant has listed the film as one of the best science fiction movies directed by a woman, noting that it "went on to inspire other speculative war disaster media such as the TV show Jericho."
 Jacqueline Foertsch wrote that, in contrast to "a sizable majority of postapocalyptic and science fiction texts authored by Western male authors," Testament does not "ignore the reality of nuclear catastrophe" and "emphasize[s] threats to the well-being of families."
 Tor.com, in a piece on dystopian science fiction, called Testament "a realistic vision of the world we might live in after the bombs drop" and "quiet, brilliant little movie."
 Film critic Alexandra Heller-Nicholas wrote that Testament "utilises sci-fi to communicate a political message and remains a fascinating vision of life after a nuclear war" and "it remains a powerful but often widely forgotten sci-fi treasure."
 The Encyclopedia of Science Fiction calls it "potent and sentimental" and notes that it "seems not interested in causes, only in effects – in marked contrast to The Day After, made the same year."